flame-engine/flame/doc/util.md

 ### Matrix4

-This class comes from the `vector_math` pacakage.
+This class comes from the `vector_math` package.
 We have created a few extension methods on top of what is already offered by `vector_math`.

 Methods: